 - i.
 Responsibilities.
-Committee members shall meet to review and discuss: - Annual merit review procedures - Standards for the determination and evaluation of merit - Annual Faculty Activity Reports submitted by department faculty members - Additional information not included in the submitted reports (e.g., student and peer evaluation, grade distributions, student grievances, etc.) - ii.
-Assignment of Merit Designation.
-The Annual Merit Review Committee shall conduct the merit review of all faculty, assigning the designation "Meritorious" or "Non-meritorious" to each member.
-To be considered "Meritorious", faculty members must perform their teaching responsibilities at a satisfactory level, as determined by students and peers, and meet their basic departmental and professional responsibilities (Sections III.A or III.B).
-Faculty members regarded as not having met these responsibilities are considered to be "Non-meritorious".
-Faculty on approved leave shall also be considered for a merit designation. - c.
-Notification of Faculty of the Annual Merit Review Results.
-The Department Chair notifies, in writing, all instructional department members of their merit designation within seven days of the completed actions of the Annual Merit Review Committee.
+Committee members shall meet to review and discuss: - these Annual Merit Review procedures - the standards for the determination and evaluation of Base Merit, the Merit Category Designations, and the Performance Ratings by category - the Annual Faculty Activity Reports submitted by department faculty members; and - additional information not included in the submitted reports (e.g., student and peer evaluation data, grade distributions, student grievances, etc) - ii.
+Base Merit/Solid Performance.
+The committee shall conduct the Base Merit ("solid performance") review of all faculty.
+To receive full (100%) Base Merit, faculty members must perform their teaching responsibilities at a satisfactory level, as determined by students and peers, and meet their basic departmental and professional responsibilities.